MarillaHulls/portfolio/colorblind_boxplot.md

    "metadata": {},
    "source": [
     "```python\n",
-    "# Make a box plot from df_false with simon condition as the x-axis, RT on the y-axis, and flanker condition as the hue\n", "sns.catplot(kind = 'box',\n",
+    "# Make a box plot with simon condition as the x-axis, RT on the y-axis, and flanker condition as the hue\n", "sns.catplot(kind = 'box',\n",
     "            data = df_false,\n",
     "            x = 'simon',\n",